chicken stir fry served over rice in a black bowl with chop sticks

 • Still on medium high heat, add the water chestnuts and bean sprouts and incorporate them into your vegetable mix.
 Cook them for 3 to 4 minutes.

-• Add any remaining sesame oil to the skillet and then add the chicken pieces.
+• Add any remaining sesame oil to the skillet and then the chicken pieces.
 Keep everything sizzling.
 Cook until the chicken is no longer pink in the middle.
 Check for doneness often.
 Do not overcook your chicken.

 • As soon as the chicken is done, add the sauce mix to the skillet, letting it come to a boil.
 Once at the boiling point, remove from the heat.
-Serve over rice, pasta or noodles, or eat it just as it is without using a starch.

 Nutrition

-Calories: 328kcalCarbohydrates: 22gProtein: 18gFat: 20gSaturated Fat: 3gPolyunsaturated Fat: 8gMonounsaturated Fat: 8gTrans Fat: 0.01gCholesterol: 37mgSodium: 976mgPotassium: 690mgFiber: 6gSugar: 8gVitamin A: 1237IUVitamin C: 55mgCalcium: 52mgIron: 3mg
+Calories: 328kcalCarbohydrates: 22gProtein: 18gFat: 20gSaturated Fat: 3gPolyunsaturated Fat: 8gMonounsaturated Fat: 8gTrans Fat: 0.01gCholesterol: 37mgSodium: 976mgPotassium: 687mgFiber: 6gSugar: 8gVitamin A: 1237IUVitamin C: 55mgCalcium: 52mgIron: 3mg

 Keyword asian flavored stir fry, chicken stir fry with vegetables, make your own asian flavored sauce, one pan meal, stir fry